Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Experiments

-\textbf{(ii) On BP-Fusion.} In the second group, various fusion schemes were integrated into the baseline.
-Scheme E, which implements our proposed BP-Fusion module, demonstrated a significant improvement in performance compared to scheme A (0.128 vs. 0.188 in RMSE).
-This indicates that the fusion of depth and color features within the BP-Fusion module leads to a more accurate reconstruction of depth maps.
-In scheme F, we replaced the bi-directional fusion with a unidirectional approach by cutting off the forward pass from depth to color, resulting in performance deterioration (0.148 vs. 0.128 in RMSE).
-This suggests that the forward pass benefits the filtering and learning of color features, which, in turn, strengthens the depth feature through the backward pass from color to depth.
-In scheme G, we replaced the CMF module with a vanilla convolution applied to the concatenation of the two modalities.
-This resulted in a noticeable decrease in all metrics (0.143 vs. 0.128 in RMSE), indicating that the global modulation provided by the CMF module plays an important role in the comprehensive integration of depth and color features.
+\textbf{(ii) On Bid-AP.} In the second group, various fusion schemes were integrated into the baseline.
+Scheme F, featuring our novel Bid-AP module, displayed a significant performance boost compared to Scheme A (0.113 v.s.
+0.188 RMSE), showcasing that the alignment of depth and color features by Bid-AP enhances depth map reconstruction accuracy.
+In Scheme G, replacing the bi-directional module with a unidirectional approach ($C \to D$) resulted in a performance decline (0.139 v.s.
+0.113 RMSE), implying that Bid-Aligning aids in the filtering and fusion process.
+In scheme H, the channel-shared MLP within the CMAP was removed to facilitate a localized fusion process.
+This resulted in a noticeable decrease across all metrics (0.125 v.s.
+0.113 RMSE), indicating that the global perspective plays an important role in the comprehensive alignment features.
+In scheme I, conventional concatenation and convolution structures replaced CMAP.
+The findings suggest that the fusion strategy centered around normalization, a core concept employed by CMAP, proves to be more effective (0.135 v.s.
+0.113 RMSE).
+Additionally, the visualization of features related to Bid-AP is presented in Fig. \ref{fig:visual} (d-f), demonstrating that depth-irrelevant features are effectively filtered out in the color encoder and seamlessly fused with the extracted depth features, further validating its effectiveness.

 \textbf{(iii) On loss function.} In the last group, two different settings of loss functions are evaluated.
-Scheme I, which integrated both the MSE loss $\mathcal{L}_{mse}$ and the structure-consistency loss $\mathcal{L}_{sc}$, significantly outperforms scheme H that only employed the MSE loss (0.085 vs. 0.091 in RMSE).
-Notably, scheme I exhibited an approximately 15\% improvement in the Rel metric (0.013 vs. 0.011).
+Scheme K, which integrated both the losses significantly outperforms scheme J which only employed the MSE loss (0.083 v.s.
+0.087 RMSE).
 It demonstrates the effectiveness of integrating the structure-consistency loss into our approach, leading to enhanced performance in depth map completion.

-In conclusion, the scheme I integrates all of our proposed modules with the baseline model and achieves the highest scores on all three metrics.
-This outcome serves as strong evidence for the effectiveness of our proposed modules in improving accuracy.